plywood for rv roof repair

 We hope you got the proper guideline for choosing the right plywood and tips on installing it for your RV roof repair.
 If you have any questions or comments, please feel free to leave them below.

-Baltic Birch Plywood, 3 mm 1/8 x 12 x 20 Inch Craft Wood, Pack of 6 B/BB Grade Baltic Birch Sheets, Perfect for Laser, CNC Cutting and Wood Burning, by Woodpeckers
+3 mm Baltic Birch Plywood 1/8 x 12 x 20 Inch, Box of 6 B/BB Grade Craft Wood, Stronger Than Basswood Sheets, for Laser, CNC Cutting and Wood Burning, by Woodpeckers

 • STRONG, DURABLE, HEAVY-DUTY – These craft wood pieces of multi-coated Baltic Birch plywood offer…